-The Planting Group was formed to enhance the formal planting area.
-In cooperation with Glendale, the company responsible for park maintenance, we have planted lavender around two of the rose beds and undertaken pruning.
-We are currently planning edge-planting of a further two beds and renewal of unhealthy rose bushes.
+The Planting Group works to enhance the formal planting area.
+In cooperation with maintenance contractors Glendale, we have planted lavender and hedge germander around the rose beds.
+We are currently planning renewal of unhealthy rose bushes in two rose beds.

 Birdlife in the Park is exceptionally varied due to the range of habitats.
 Kingfishers nest by the river.
 Egrets, swans, even the rare water rail are occasional visitors.
 Heron, ducks, coots, moorhens and wagtails are seen on or near the water.
 The woods, banks, brambles and trees shelter wrens, blackbirds, goldfinches, long-tailed tits, blue tits, robins, warblers, gold-crests, thrushes and migrating redwings.